What is calciphylaxis?

 Calciphylaxis is a condition characterised by necrosis (cellular death) of the skin and fatty tissue.
 It is seen mainly in patients with end stage kidney disease.
 It is also sometimes called calcific uraemic arteriolopathy.

 In 1981, approximately 50 cases of calciphlaxis were reported in the world literature.
-Today, the incidence is estimated at 1 percent per year in patients undergoing dialysis.
+Today, the incidence is estimated at 1 percent per year in patients undergoing renal dialysis.
 The mortality is extremely high, up to 80%, often within several months of onset.
 The primary cause of death is from secondary infection of the ulcers, and sepsis.